-Doctor of Osteopathy and Medical Doctor
+Doctor of Osteopathy (DO) and Medical Doctor (MD)

 Physicians are educated and trained on how to diagnose and treat human disease.
-Public Health professionals assess factors affecting health, critique and apply research findings and, in turn, develop strategies and implement various measures to promote health and prevent disease.
+Public health professionals assess factors affecting health, critique and apply research findings and, in turn, develop strategies and implement various measures to promote health and prevent disease.

 Students interested in dual enrollment must apply to the College of Human Medicine (CHM) or the College of Osteopathic Medicine (COM) AND submit an application for graduate study for the Master of Public Health.
 A description of the application process can be found on our Apply Now page.
 Each applicant is evaluated independently by both CHM or COM and the Master of Public Health admissions committees.